-By Brent I. Clark, Adam R. Young, and Craig B. Simonsen
+By Mark A. Lies, II, James L. Curtis, Adam R. Young, and Craig B. Simonsen

 Seyfarth Synopsis: OSHA has rescinded its midnight rule, adopted by the outgoing Administration in December 2016 which attempted to end run the federal court’s decision in Volks that limits the statute of limitations on injury recordkeeping violations to six months.